meltyourface/blank/posts/Salwar-Lord-of-the-Forests/The-Ritual-of-Salwar-Empowering-a-Forest-Totem/index.md

 ---
 The Ritual of the Forest's Heart

-Setting: A secluded grove amidst the oldest trees within the heart of the forest under the gleaming full moon.
+**Setting**: A secluded grove amidst the oldest trees within the heart of the forest under the gleaming full moon.
 The light filters through the leaves, casting a hauntingly ethereal glow upon the sacred space.

-Preparations:
+**Preparations**:

 1. Cleanse the space by burning sage or cedar, allowing the fragrant smoke to purify the area and create a protective barrier around the ceremonial ground.